-Dyson V11 Absolute is the latest update to Dyson's long-running line of vacuum cleaners and It.
-Is.
-A. Beauty.
+Dyson V11 Absolute is the latest update to Dyson's long-running line of vacuum cleaners - and this Dyson cordless vacuum is a beauty.
 And a beast.
 It builds on the T3 Award-winning success of the Dyson V10, which it very closely physically resembles, and boosts both the power and the smartness of its cleaning, with 20% more suction, a new cleaner head that 'intelligently adapts for optimum cleaning on all surfaces' and improved battery management that could allow you to vacuum for longer.
 Great!

 Sadly, the V11 Absolute does NOT allow you to clone yourself, as the slightly surreal promotional image might suggest.